Ancient Murals - How Historical Wall Painting Techniques Shape Modern Design

 While Egypt built for eternity inside sealed tombs, Mesopotamia faced different challenges.
 Their murals needed to survive rain, wind, and brutal heat.

 The Ishtar Gate in Babylon introduced glazed brick murals around 575 BCE.
 Embedding pigments within glass to create weatherproof surfaces.
-This hybrid approach between ceramic tile and painted surface solved the problem of exposed murals in harsh climates.
+This hybrid approach between ceramic tile and painted surface solved the problem of exposed murals in harsh climates—one of the most significant early civilizations artwork innovations for exterior durability.
 Modern commercial muralists working on building facades in extreme weather increasingly turn toward similar solutions.

 Roman Frescoes and Mediterranean Mastery